ASentientSwarmofBees/ECE695_Lab4/README.txt

 	cd ../../bin; dlxsim -x os.dlx.obj -a -D F -u ostests.dlx.obj; ee469_fixterminal
 to:
-	cd ../../bin; dlxsim -x os.dlx.obj -a -D zF -u ostests.dlx.obj; ee469_fixterminal Files edited: dfs.c, files.c
+	cd ../../bin; dlxsim -x os.dlx.obj -a -D zF -u ostests.dlx.obj; ee469_fixterminal The latency calculation in my "Cache Miss" print message does not work.
+I haven't gotten clock.c stuff to work.
+The eviction policy that I used for this part was tracking which block had been accessed the LEAST number of total times since it was first cached.
+Files edited: dfs.c, files.c

 PART 8